UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 In [Test.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Test.ipynb), we load in the selected features, the training dataset, the testing dataset containing the data for the 2018–22 seasons, and the best model from [Models.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Models.ipynb).
 We filter the training and testing data to include only the selected features.

-We then perform an 80-20 train/test split of the training data and test the best model.
-Next, we use the best model to predict the mvp_share for the 2018–22 seasons and compare the predicted values to the actual values.
+We then call the `evaluate_model` function from [helper_functions.py](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/helper_functions.py) to retrain the best model and predict the mvp_share for the 2018–22 seasons.
+We then compare the predicted values to the actual values.

-The Results and Testing sections below discuss the modeling results.
+The Results section below discusses the results from our feature selection and modeling processes, and the Testing section contains results from testing our best model and index.

 ### Results
 <a name="results"></a>